SIG MCX Spear

-The SIG MCX Spear (stylized as MCX-SPEAR) is a multi-caliber rifle developed by the American division of SIG Sauer from the SIG MCX series of carbines.
-The SIG MCX Spear is primarily chambered in 6.8x51 mm but can be adapted to 7.62×51mm NATO and 6.5mm Creedmoor with a barrel change.
+The SIG MCX Spear (stylized as MCX-SPEAR) is a multi-caliber rifle developed by the American division of SIG Sauer for the NGSW program.

+The SIG MCX Spear is based on SIG's previous submission for the CSASS program (MCX-MR).
+It is primarily chambered in .277 Fury, and is also available in 7.62×51mm NATO and 6.5mm Creedmoor.
+Switching calibers can be done by swapping the barrel and magazine.

 History

-In January 2019, the United States military began the Next Generation Squad Weapon Program to find replacements for the M4 carbine and M249 light machine gun.
+In January 2019, the United States military began the Next Generation Squad Weapon Program to find replacements for the M4 carbine and M249 Squad Automatic Weapon.
 In September 2019, SIG Sauer submitted their designs.

-The XM7 rifle was designed to fire the 6.8×51mm SIG Fury cartridge in response to concerns that improvements in body armor would diminish the effectiveness of common battlefield rounds such as the 5.56×45mm NATO (used in the M4 and M249) and 7.62×51mm NATO.
+The MCX Spear was designed to fire the 6.8×51mm SIG Fury cartridge in response to concerns that improvements in body armor would diminish the effectiveness of common battlefield rounds such as the 5.56×45mm NATO (used in the M4 and M249 SAW) and 7.62×51mm NATO.
 The decision to make the Spear available to the public was criticized by some anti-gun and law enforcement groups.

-In January 2022, the SIG MCX-Spear was released on the civilian market.
+In January 2022, the SIG MCX Spear was released on the civilian market.

-On April 19, 2022, the United States Army awarded a 10-year contract to Sig Sauer to produce the XM7 rifle, along with the XM250 Machine gun, to replace the M4 carbine and M249 light machine gun, respectively.
+On April 19, 2022, the United States Army awarded a 10-year contract to SIG Sauer to produce the M7 rifle, along with the M250 light machine gun, to replace the M4 carbine and M249 Squad Automatic Weapon, respectively.

 Development

-The main driving force behind the US Army's wish to upgrade its small arms came from lackluster performance when engaging insurgents abroad.
-Standard caliber M4 Carbines and M249 light machine guns chambered in 5.56×45mm NATO did not have the firepower to effectively engage in long-range firefights.
-Also found inadequate was the NATO standard 7.62×51mm.
-The SIG-produced .277 Fury has an increased muzzle velocity and allows longer-range shot placement.
+The U.S. Army's push to procure a new caliber was largely driven by the underwhelming effectiveness of the 5.56×45mm NATO cartridge in long-range combat against insurgents from Afghanistan, and the need for overmatch against Chinese and Russian body armor.
+The M4 carbines and M249 SAWs chambered in 5.56×45mm NATO did not have the firepower to effectively engage in long-range firefights.
+The 7.62×51mm NATO cartridge was also found inadequate, which led to the development of a new caliber.
+SIG Sauer developed the .277 Fury cartridge to maintain higher muzzle velocity over longer distances, which allows for more accurate longer-range shot placement.